Azure/iot-edge-v1/core/devdoc/outprocess_hld.md

 ### Proxy Module

 The first piece of the puzzle is a gateway module (i.e., it implements `MODULE_API`) we shall call the *proxy* module.
 The job of the proxy module is to ensure the remote module is appears to be no different than an module running in the Gateway process.
+In order to communicate with the remote module host, the proxy module will create a *nanomsg* `NN_PAIR` socket and listen for gateway messages on it.
+It will also create an `NN_PAIR` socket and connect to the control channel.

 This is a brief description of the repsonsibilies of the proxy module.